laborima/ocearo-cirrus-config/README.md

-# CirrusConfig - Multi-Screen Kiosk for Raspberry Pi
+# Ocearo configuration for cirrus RPI5 and multiple screens

-This project provides a Debian package to easily configure a dual-screen kiosk with touch support on Raspberry Pi, including automatic certificate management and PS5 controller support.
+This project provides a Debian package to easily configure a dual-screen kiosk with touch support on Raspberry Pi, including automatic certificate management and PS5 controller support for autopilot control

 ## Features